bitbier/missionbit_middle_school/11/README.md

 Left half of the class:

-    when I receive "Beuna"
+    when I receive "Buena"
-    yell "Beuna"
+    yell "Buena"

     when I receive "Horace"
     yell "Horace"

-Right hafl of class
+Right half of class

     when I receive "Vista"
     yell "Vista"